ITU / NATO Phonetic Alphabet

 For many years the one adopted by the ITU, International Telecommunications Union, has been taken as the standard, and it si the one that is given below.

-ITU phonetic alphabet table
+ITU / NATO phonetic alphabet chart / list

-History of the phonetic alphabet
+History of the ITU phonetic alphabet

 After the introduction of voice radio communications it was soon realised that it was easy for letters to be mistaken.
 However it was only with the advent of international radio communications in the mid 1920s that the need for international organisation cooperation was recognised.
 Asa result of this the International Telecommunications Union, ITU took on many responsibilities from allocating callsign blocks for the different countries to gaining agreements on codes and other standards.